My Corpse Inside

 — Miah Jeffra, author of The Violence Almanac

-“[A] fascinating, troubling, utterly revealing and revelatory text of our contemporary landscape of screens, erotics, power, and violence.”
+“Jamison has woven a fascinating, troubling, utterly revealing text of our contemporary landscape of screens, erotics, power, and violence.”

 Read from My Corpse Inside